Skip to content

 Before installing Sidecar, you need to download the required resources.

-For hosts without internet access, you can copy the files to the host using a USB drive or other mobile devices.
+For hosts without internet access, you can copy the files to the host via USB drives or other removable media.

-The downloaded resource files include an automatic installation script, which can be executed to install Sidecar (details below).
+The downloaded resource files include an automatic installation script.
+Execute it to proceed with the installation (details below).

-For Linux, macOS, and other systems, it is recommended to use the official shell command to download the installation package.
+For systems like Linux, macOS, etc., it is recommended to use the official shell command to download the installation package.

-Run the following command to automatically download the required files for Sidecar.
-The download script will automatically select the x86_64 or aarch64 architecture version based on the current environment:
+Run the following command to automatically download the necessary files for Sidecar.
+The download script will automatically choose the x86_64 or aarch64 architecture version based on the current environment:

 Bash